Typography

 Let's Stay In & Get Sushi

-For this typography print, I set out to create a simple-but-striking typography piece with an equal focus on words and illustration.
+For this typography print, I set out to create a simple-but-striking typography piece with a focus on words and illustration.
 The leading between words, and general layout structure, let the viewer's eyes naturally flow through the piece - pausing a little longer on the "&" circle and sushi iconography at the base.
 I wanted the illustration to be simplistic - only made of a few shapes.
 I added a couple of details (sesame seeds and lines through the salmon) for a little more depth, while still maintaining a minimal, modern look.

 Let's Stay In and Get Sushi.